ITV Wales & West: Studios

-The company originally operated production studios at Pontcanna in Cardiff and at Bath Road in Bristol.
+The company originally operated TWW's former production studios at Pontcanna in Cardiff and at Bath Road in Bristol.
 Presentation, transmission and back-office staff for both Wales and the West were based largely in Cardiff.
 The Pontcanna studios remained open until around 1990, by which time, only HTV Wales' news department was based there.
 During the 1970s and 1980s, the company also ran a North Wales production studio at Theatr Clwyd in Mold.

 In 1984, HTV opened a new £14 million television centre at Culverhouse Cross, Cardiff to replace the original one at Pontcanna.
 Transmission continued to originate from Pontcanna until 1988, when this transferred to the new centre.
 In addition to providing playout for both HTV services, the new centre would, from 1 January 1993, also provide transmission of South West England franchise Westcountry Television.

 The property eventually passed to United Business Media (then United News and Media) following the takeover of HTV by the group in 1997.
 However, while HTV changed hands twice more, UBM continued to own the Culverhouse Cross buildings and associated land.
 ITV plc acquired the site on 10 April 2006 for £18.7m and sought to redevelop the property.
 The largest production studio at Culverhouse Cross had been leased to third party operators since the early 1990s.
 In an interview with the Western Mail, the head of news and programmes, Phil Henfrey, confirmed ITV Wales would decide whether to stay at the site or re-locate to new, smaller premises in another part of Cardiff.

 In August 2013, ITV Wales announced it would leave Culverhouse Cross by June 2014 and move into a new facility on the ground floor of 3 Assembly Square, located next to the Welsh Assembly in Cardiff Bay.
 Broadcasting from the new studios began on Monday 30 June 2014.
 The ground, on which Culverhouse Cross Television Centre was located, was sold to Bellway and entirely redeveloped as St Lythans Park, a small housing estate.

 In Bristol, HTV were based at Television Centre in Bath Road near Arno's Vale, Bristol, which they took over from TWW.
 ITV plc continue to have operations in the city and today, the Bristol headquarters are home to ITV West Country's news programme ITV News West Country.
 ITV have however since sold the building to Cube Real Estate, a commercial property developer, which has refurbished the interior of the building.
 While ITV West Country maintains office space and a single ground-floor studio, the other floors are available to rent as office space.
 The property is marketed as 'HERE'.